Alcohol is a part of life for many people, and moderation is the key to a healthy life. The Guidelines, for both men and women, recommend:

-- No more than two (2) standard drinks on any day, to reduce the lifetime risk of harm from alcohol-related disease or injury; and
+- No more than ten (10) standard drinks per week, to reduce the lifetime risk of harm from alcohol-related disease or injury; and

 - No more than four (4) standard drinks on a single occasion, to reduce the risk of alcohol -related injury arising from that occasion.